TobCap/lambdass/README.md

 ### Double-tilde

-Double-tilde with dotted symbol placeholder makes an anonymous function like the usage of `%` in Closure's lambda, `_` in scala's lambda, or `#` in Mathematica's Pure Function.
+Double-tilde with dotted symbol placeholder makes an anonymous function like the usage of `%` in Closure's lambda, `_` in Scala's lambda, or `#` in Mathematica's Pure Function.
 See details in the documents below.

 -   <http://en.wikibooks.org/wiki/Clojure_Programming/Examples/API_Examples/Function_Tools#.25>
 -   <http://www.scala-lang.org/files/archive/spec/2.11/06-expressions.html#placeholder-syntax-for-anonymous-functions>
 -   <http://reference.wolfram.com/language/howto/WorkWithPureFunctions.html>

-A bounded vairable can be specified by `..` which is synonym for `..1`.
+A bounded variable can be specified by `..` which is a synonym for `..1`.
 Arguments can be designated by `..1`, `..2`, up to `..5`.

 ``` r
 ~~ .. + 1